Company Logo - Home Link

 11. Hike Through The Ramble

-To the north of The Lake is The Ramble, a 38-acre was built to resemble a forest, with winding paths, boulders, and even man-made waterfalls.
+To the north of The Lake is The Ramble, a 38-acre area built to resemble a forest, with winding paths, boulders, and even man-made waterfalls.

 Olmstead and Vaux wanted to provide a wild environment to contrast with the formality of the nearby Bethesda Terrace.